CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 6. Repeat steps 4 and 5 until increasing kD results in more oscillation, or until the system oscillates on its way to the setpoint.
 If oscillation on the way to setpoint is seen, decrease kD until it stops.
 Then reduce kP until any remaining overshoot stops.
 The goal is to maximize kP and kD to minimize the travel time.
 7. Verify gains work for other setpoints as well.
 Tune kP/kD as appropriate for most general cases.

-.. note:: Values of kP=2000, kD=150 demonstrate the "oscillates on its way to the setpoint" case for setpoints within 1 rotation.
+.. tip:: Values of kP=2000, kD=150 demonstrate the "oscillates on its way to the setpoint" case for setpoints within 1 rotation.

 .. dropdown:: "Why" for each step